Skip to main content

 Cornell University

-Shredding files in Spirion permanently removes them from your machine.
+Shredding Files in Spirion permanently removes the files from your computer.
 You cannot recover shredded files.

 Your list of possible confidential data matches may include “false positives.”
 A false positive is something that looked like confidential data to Spirion, but is not.
 You can ignore false positives.
 They will be skipped in future scans (unless they are changed).

-Spirion is a tool to help you locate stored confidential data, but you'll need to work through the results before you can be sure your machine is in compliance with University policy and local practices.
-Spirion is configured to run automatically, but you can also perform manually-triggered scans.
+Spirion is a tool to help you locate confidential data on your machine, but you’ll need to work through the results before you can be sure your machine is in compliance with University policy and local practices.
+Spirion is configured to run automatically, but you can also perform manually-…

 At Cornell we value your privacy.
 To view